-A Method is as iconic as it gets on a snowboard, but it does take a bit of getting used to as it’s not the easiest trick to just bust out.
-What you really want to do it break it down into a few different elements.
+A Method is as iconic as it gets on a snowboard, but it’s not the easiest trick to just bust out.

-If you can work a series of tricks that build into the Method then you’ll go from a punter to a pro in no time and you’ll also develop a ton of other useful skills on the way that will build a much better foundation for your freestyle riding.
+If you can work through a series of tricks that build into the Method then you’ll go from a punter to a pro in no time.
+Plus you’ll develop a ton of other useful skills on the way that'll build a much better foundation for your freestyle riding.

 This is where you bring the board up and grab between your bindings on your heel edge with your front hand whilst still trying to keep the board flat.
 This will work the required grab location for the Method and help build the foundations for being compact in the air and ready to perform.
 Videos of the trick can be seen here.